- The difference between nightmares and night terrors

 Lucid Dreaming and embracing your nightmares

-There have been some reports in research literature that lucid dreaming treatment (LDT) can be an effective way to stop nightmares, for example this study in the McGill University in Canada.
+There have been some reports that lucid dreaming treatment (LDT) can be an effective way to stop nightmares, for example, this study in the McGill University in Canada.

-The idea being that you can train yourself to become aware that you are in the middle of a dream or nightmare, and then either alter it or wake yourself up.
+The idea is that you can train yourself to become aware that you are in the middle of a dream or nightmare, and then either alter it or wake yourself up.

 If that idea interests you, then even further than that is the idea of actually embracing you nightmares through lucid dreaming and using them as a tool for spiritual and/or psychological growth.